GameAnalytics/GA-SDK-LUMBERYARD/README.md

 # GA-SDK-LUMBERYARD
 GameAnalytics Lumberyard SDK.

+> **Warning**
+> This SDK has been deprecated since 25th August 2022 and will not receive further updates.
+This repository is for legacy purposes only.

 Documentation can be found [here](https://gameanalytics.com/docs/lumberyard-sdk).

 If you have any issues or feedback regarding the SDK, please contact our friendly support team [here](https://gameanalytics.com/contact).